Alejopdp/sales-pilot-frontend/README.md

 7. Drop the zipped packed folder and complete the form requested on the chrome dev dashboard

+8. Execute the following commands to tag the new version in Github `git tag vx.x.x`
+   `git push origin vx.x.x`

 ## How to Debug (Background service)

 ## How to inject script